 - Does Taxpayer Assistance Encourage Income Tax Compliance?
 Evidence From IRS Staffing

-Presenter: Vishal Baloria, Associate Professor of Accounting, University of Connecticut - Out of Sight, Out of Tax: Strategic Payment Routing and the Limits of Third-Party Reporting
+Presenter: Vishal Baloria, Associate Professor of Accounting, University of Connecticut - Tracing the Invisible: Tax and Criminal Investigations of Digital Assets in Brazil and the Emergence of a New Asset-Tracing Architecture

 - A New Approach to Dealing With Imperfect Detection Tax Return Audits: Leave One Out Estimator Income and Self-Employment Tax